pantheon-systems/documentation/source/content/guides/backups/05-code-archives-backups-log.md

 <Alert title="Note" type="info">

 Pantheon provides default `.gitignore` files in the base of each site's code repository.
 This file includes the path `sites/default/files` for Drupal sites, and `wp-contents/uploads` for WordPress sites.
 You can use this file to exclude directories from version control and backups.
-To see the default `.gitignore` file refer to Pantheon's upstreams for [WordPress](https://github.com/pantheon-systems/WordPress/blob/default/.gitignore), [Drupal 8](https://github.com/pantheon-systems/drops-8/blob/master/.gitignore), and [Drupal 7](https://github.com/pantheon-systems/drops-7/blob/master/.gitignore).
+Refer to Pantheon's upstreams for [WordPress](https://github.com/pantheon-systems/WordPress/blob/default/.gitignore), [Drupal 8](https://github.com/pantheon-systems/drops-8/blob/master/.gitignore), and [Drupal 7](https://github.com/pantheon-systems/drops-7/blob/master/.gitignore) to see the default `.gitignore` file.

 </Alert>

 ## Backup Log

-The Backup log displays a list of existing backups for each environment.
-Recent logs are listed at the top of the log.
+The Backup Log displays a list of existing backups for each environment.
+Recent logs are listed at the top.
 The backup components listed below can be downloaded and viewed individually.

 - Code
 - Databases